<aside> 💡

 friends-people-group-teamwork-diversity_53876-31488.avif

-<aside> 🔠 Vocabulary Matching - Match the words in Column A with their definitions in Column B.
+Vocabulary Matching - Match the definitions in Column A with the words in Column B.

 </aside>